segmentio/segment-docs/src/unified-profiles/create-sql-traits.md

 Salesforce objects have several phone number-related fields.
 In this example query, the “PHONE” column is the primary contact phone number and what you import as the Profile’s 'phone' trait.
 The other phone fields for Salesforce Leads are HomePhone, MobilePhone, & OtherPhone, and could be substituted for "PHONE" in this query.

-After running this query, 'phone' would be an Identity used for lookups in Unified Profiles.
+After running this query, ‘phone’ can be used as an identifier used for lookups in Unified Profiles.

 ## Troubleshooting
 If these queries don't return phone numbers in E.164 format, examine your existing data and change the REGEX patterns as appropriate.